Foam Roller for Back Pain: The Complete 2026 Guide

 ### 4. Using a Roller That's Too Firm

 More pressure isn't better.
-If you're tensing up against the roller, you're fighting yourself.
+If you're tensing up at the roller, you're fighting yourself.
 Drop down in density until you can actually relax into it.

 ### 5. Only Rolling When It Hurts